seanmcgary/chain-funcs/docs/frontend-implementation.md

 ## Success Criteria

 ### Functional Requirements
-- [ ] Users can create, edit, and manage JavaScript/Python functions
+- [x] Users can create, edit, and manage JavaScript/Python functions
 - [ ] Users can deploy functions using their Web3 wallet
-- [ ] Users can browse and discover deployed functions
+- [x] Users can browse and discover deployed functions (basic implementation)
 - [ ] Users can execute functions and view results in real-time
-- [ ] Application works entirely client-side with no backend dependencies
+- [x] Application works entirely client-side with no backend dependencies

 ### Technical Requirements
 - [x] Application builds to static files deployable anywhere